madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/README.md

 Sensors

 Sensors are hardware components that gathers data to observe and understand the physical world and its surroundings.
-Most common types of autonomous vehicle sensors are (but not limited to): Cameras, LIDAR, GPS, Radar, and IMU (Inertial Measuremnt Unit)
+Most common types of autonomous vehicle sensors are (but not limited to): Cameras, LIDAR, GPS, Radar, Ultrasonic, and IMU (Inertial Measuremnt Unit)

 Perception